Vasculitis: Medium Vessel (PAN)

 Potential adverse effects of medications are considerable and need to be addressed proactively.
 Immunization should be updated, including pneumococcal immunization.
 Patients should receive annual influenza immunization.

 Glucocorticoid side effects are frequent.
 Limiting the dose of GC is encouraged but doing so runs the risk of undertreatment of PAN.
 Vitamin D level should be checked and vitamin D replacement considered.
 Routine supplementation with calcium and vitamin D is encouraged.
-Bisphosphonate treatment should be considered for patients who are anticipated require GC therapy for 3 months or longer.
+Bisphosphonate treatment should be considered for patients who are anticipated to require GC therapy for 3 months or longer.

 Routine monitoring should be in place to identify hematologic and other organ-specific toxicity depending on specific immunosuppressive agents being used.
 Urine cytology needs to be checked in patients who have received CYC.